Mine LiDAR Scanning (Drone/UAV/Aerial)

 Maharashtra, Telangana, Andhra Pradesh, Gujarat — on request

-If your project site is not listed above, contact us — we mobilise to any location across India within 5–7 working days.
+If your project site isn’t listed above, get in touch — we mobilise to any location across India within 5–7 working days.

 Why Mining Companies Choose Surveying India

-DGCA-Certified Drone Operations All our drone operations are conducted under DGCA compliance with fully licensed Remote Pilot Certificate (RPC) holders and registered UAVs — essential for operating over active mining and industrial sites.
+All our drone operations run under DGCA compliance with fully licensed Remote Pilot Certificate (RPC) holders and registered UAVs — essential for operating over active mining and industrial sites.
+Our compliance process follows the same Digital Sky framework requirements we manage on every survey project, including sensitive-zone projects like our recent work in Manipur.

-Fast Turnaround Standard deliverables within 5–7 working days of data capture.
-Urgent reporting available within 48–72 hours for stockpile and progress monitoring requirements.
+Standard deliverables within 5–7 working days of data capture.
+Urgent reporting is available within 48–72 hours for stockpile and progress monitoring requirements.

-End-to-End Service From flight planning and DGCA permissions to data processing, quality checking, and final deliverable handover — we manage the complete project with one point of contact.
+From flight planning and DGCA permissions to data processing, quality checking, and final deliverable handover — we manage the complete project with one point of contact.
+For services beyond mining, see our full range of survey services, including DGPS survey, contour survey, and GIS mapping.

 Frequently Asked Questions